Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Results

 \section{Results}

-In this section we present a definition of emergency pedagogical design in the context of instructors adapting their courses to account for student GenAI usage~(\sec{sec:definition}).
+In this section we present a definition and properties of emergency pedagogical design as instructors adapted their courses to account for student GenAI usage~(\sec{sec:definition}).
 During this design work, instructors faced five barriers that repeatedly arose during our analysis: fragmented buy-in~(\sec{sec:personal}); policy crosswinds~(\sec{sec:administrative}); implementation challenges~(\sec{sec:student-ai}); assessment misfit~(\sec{sec:assessment}); and lack of resources~(\sec{sec:resources}).

+Both the properties of emergency pedagogical design and the five barriers reported in this section were derived from the same inductive thematic analysis described in Section~\ref{sec:methods}.
+During coding, we noted two kinds of recurring patterns: cross-cutting characteristics of the design setting that we refer to as properties of emergency pedagogical design, and recurring challenges that we grouped into five barriers.
+The properties characterize the conditions under which instructors worked, while the barriers describe the constraints that shaped their attempts to change student-AI interactions.